XuweiyiChen/my_cursor_guide/README.md

 -----------------------------------

 Even though I appreciate Cursor's fast iteration speed, the lastest version is not stable at all.
-Rather I speed 2 hours explain how to fix `ssh` issue, the easiest walkaround is to use `0.45` version.
+Rather I spend 2 hours to explain how to fix `ssh` issue, the easiest walkaround is to use `0.45` version.